-HPRS will not be able to give your child medicine unless you complete and sign this form.
+HPRS will not be able to give your child medicine unless you complete and sign this form --

+3 , ,

 PUPIL FULL NAME

 DOB

 MEDICAL CONDITION

 REVIEW DATE

 MEDICATION

-NAME AS PRINTED ON THE PACKET
+NAME AS PRINTED

+ON THE PACKET

 EXPIRY DATE

 DOSAGE & METHOD

 TIME

 SIDE EFFECTS?

 SELF ADMINISTERED

 Y/N

 PRODEDURES TO

-TAKE IN AN EMERGENCY?
+TAKE IN AN

+EMERGENCY?

-NB: Medicines must be in the original container as dispensed by the pharmacy
+NP: Modicinos l s must be in the original container as a dispansed by the pharmacy

+ND.
+Wedicines Thus be in the original container as dispensed by the phannacy

 CONTACT DETAILS

 CONTACT 1 CONTACT 2

 FULL NAME

 MOBILE NUMBER

 HOME NUMBER

 WORK NUMBER

-RELATIONSHIP TO CHILD
+RELATIONSHIP TO

+CHILD

+LUNDERSTAND LMUST T DELIVER THE MEDICINE IN

-I UNDERSTAND I MUST PERSON TO DELIVER THE MEDICINE IN
+PERSON TO BELIVER THE MEDICINE IN

+1

+The above informed to to the heat of and to soll all. constant the time of confice a small life.

-The above information is, to the best of my knowledge, accurate at the time of writing and I give consent to HPRS staff administering medicine in accordance with the HPRS policy.
-I will inform HPRS immediately, in writing, if there is any change in dosage or frequency of the medication or if the medicine is stopped.
+• curate at the time of writing and I give

+ce with the HPRS policy.
+I will inform

+HPRS immediately, in w riting, if there is any change in dosa ge or frequency of the medication or if

-SIGNED:
+the medicine is stopped.

-DATE:
+SIGNED: DATE: